Texas Tech vs. Kansas NCAA Football Odds, Plays and Insights | October 16, 2021

 Kansas Stats and Trends

-- The Jayhawks have been underdogs by 16.5 points or more four times this season and have not covered the spread once.
+- This year, the Jayhawks are winless ATS when entering a game as an underdog of 16.5 points or more (in four chances).

-- Kansas' games this year have hit the over in all four opportunities.
+- Kansas' games this year have hit the over on all four set point totals.

-- In games that Kansas amasses more than 405.5 yards, the team is 0-2 against the spread and 0-2 overall.
+- Kansas is 0-2 against the spread and 0-2 overall when the team totals over 405.5 yards.

-- The Jayhawks have five giveaways this season, while the Red Raiders have seven takeaways .

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.